orangeduck/zeroeggs-retarget/README.md

 * [motorica-retarget](https://github.com/orangeduck/motorica-retarget)
 * [100style-retarget](https://github.com/orangeduck/100style-retarget)

-For an example raylib application that can visualize this data on a skinned character check out the [GenoView](https://github.com/orangeduck/GenoView) repo.
+For an example raylib application that can visualize this data on a skinned character check out the [GenoView](https://github.com/orangeduck/GenoView) or [GenoViewPython](https://github.com/orangeduck/GenoViewPython/) repo.

 Download
 ========